rework-space-com/terraform-provider-freeipa/docs/resources/user.md

 An `active` user can be preserved.

-A user can be `staged` only at the user's creation.
+A user can be `staged` at the user's creation or from a `preserved`state.

 A `staged` user can be preserved.